brotatotes/bht-automation/bht gen 3/Matthew/Chapter 27/Matthew 27 62 bht.md

 # Matthew 27:62 Commentary Help Text

 ## BHT:
-Driven by their deep-seated hatred, the enemies of Christ were not oblivious to his prophecy about rising from the dead.
-Intent on preventing any deception, they wasted no time after the Sabbath ended and hurried to secure guards at the tomb.
-This swift action, occurring on the first day of the feast of unleavened bread, unwittingly played a role in fulfilling God's plan.
-The guards' presence served as indisputable evidence of the empty tomb, substantiating the reality of Jesus' resurrection.
+It was no secret that Jesus had mentioned his resurrection, though the disciples may not have fully grasped its meaning.
+The religious leaders, driven by their hatred and opposition, took swift action to secure the tomb despite the contradiction to their own laws and traditions.
+The crucifixion took place on a Friday, and the following Sabbath was a high day, marking the start of the feast of unleavened bread.
+The meticulous efforts of the religious leaders reveal their determination to prevent any tampering with Jesus's body.

 ## Choicest Commentary Quotes:
 ### Henry Alford: